The term gallbladder disease is used for several types of conditions that can affect your gallbladder.

-The majority of gallbladder diseases are caused by inflammation due to irritation of the gallbladder wall, which is known as cholecystitis.
+Inflammation causes the majority of gallbladder diseases due to irritation of the gallbladder walls, which is known as cholecystitis.
 This inflammation is often due to gallstones blocking the ducts leading to the small intestine and causing bile to build up.
 It may eventually lead to necrosis (tissue destruction) or gangrene.
-Other diseases of the gallbladder include gallbladder polyps and gallbladder cancer.

-Gallstones develop when substances in the bile (such as cholesterol, bile salts, and calcium) form hard particles that block the passageway to the gallbladder.
+Gallstones develop when substances in the bile (such as cholesterol, bile salts, and calcium) or substances from the blood (like bilirubin) form hard particles that block the passageways to the gallbladder and bile ducts.

 Gallstones also tend to form when the gallbladder doesn’t empty completely or often enough.
 They can be as small as a grain of sand or as large as a golf ball.

 Numerous factors contribute to your risk of gallstones.
 These include: